-- Select the Username whose password you want to change. - 2.
-Enter the Old Password in the text box. - 3.
+1. Select the Username whose password you want to change.

+- 2. Enter the Old Password in the text box. - 3.
 Enter the New Password and Confirm Password.
-The Confirm Password should be the same as the New Password. - 4.
-Click Save/Apply to make your change take effect.
+The Confirm Password should be the same as the New Password. - Click Save/Apply to make your change take effect.

-Access to your DSL router is controlled through three user accounts: admin, support, and user.
-The user name "admin" has unrestricted access to change and view configuration of your DSL Router.
-The user name "support" is used to allow an ISP technician to access your DSL Router for maintenance and to run diagnostics.
-The user name "user" can access the DSL Router, view configuration settings and statistics, as well as, update the router's software.

-The password cannot contain a space, and its maximum length is 16 characters.
+- 1) Access to your DSL Modem Router is controlled through three user accounts: admin, support, and user.
+The user name "admin" has unrestricted access to change and view configuration of your DSL Modem Router.
+The user name "support" is used to allow an ISP technician to access your DSL Modem Router for maintenance and to run diagnostics.
+The user name "user" can access the DSL Modem Router, view configuration settings and statistics, as well as, update the Router's software. - 2) The password cannot contain a space, and its maximum length is 16 characters.

-4.7.7 Update Software
+4.7.6 Update Software

-Choose "Management"→"Update Software", you can see the screen (shown in Figure 4-110) which allows you to upgrade the latest version software to keep the Router up to date.
+Choose "Management" > "Update Software", you can see the screen (shown in Figure 4-106) which allows you to upgrade the latest version software to keep the Router up to date.